 Star Wars: Rogue Squadron was announced at the 2020 Disney Investors Day event by Kathleen Kennedy, president of Lucasfilm.
 This isn't even the sole Star Wars movie that's under way, as Kennedy also revealed an untitled Taika Waititi-helmed Star Wars project is in the works.

 We're gonna have to wait a while, so don't strap into your X-Wing too soon.
-Star Wars: Rogue Squadron has a release date of December 22, 2023.
+Star Wars: Rogue Squadron used to have a release date of December 22, 2023.

 pic.twitter.com/e3N00xCr5iDecember 10, 2020